 The exhibition period was completed on Friday, June 24th.
-The filing received relatively few comments, none that represent an issue with development, and will now be followed by further internal reviews and discussions between the Company and various governmental agencies.
+The filing received relatively few comments, none that represent an issue with development, and has been followed by further internal reviews and discussions between the Company and various governmental agencies.

 The Company intends to follow and support the progress of governmental agency reviews in coming months.